 Window U Factor Guide

-Our guide to window U factor can help you understand more about this energy efficient term and what it means for your home windows.
-It's important to note that U-value (often used synonymously with U-factor) is only one of many metrics that industry experts use to judge the energy efficiency of a window.
+Our guide to window U factor can help you understand this energy efficient term and what it means for your home windows.
+However, it's important to note that U-value (often used synonymously with U-factor) is only one of many metrics that industry experts use to judge the energy efficiency of a window.
 Other important factors include R-value, design pressure, air infiltration, solar high gain coefficient, and visible transmittance.

-While we won't discuss these other terms on this page, it is helpful to have a cursory understanding of each one.
-Having a very basic understanding of these terms can go a long way to making better decisions in terms of buying replacement windows.
-However, you really don't need to know more than the basics.
+While we won't discuss these other terms on this page, it is helpful to have a cursory understanding of each one (so feel free to use the links to explore).
+Having a basic understanding of these terms can go a long way to making better decisions in terms of buying replacement windows.
+And hopefully deliver better return on investment for your hard earned money!

 U Value Windows And Ratings